Robert Rochfort: Early life

-Early career
+Career

 Rochfort initially pursued a successful legal career in Ireland before going on to attain high government office.
 In 1680 he was appointed Recorder of Derry, a post which he held until 1707.

-In power
+Political career

-Between 1692 and 1707, Rochfort represented Westmeath in the Irish House of Commons.
+Between 1692 and 1707, Rochfort represented County Westmeath in the Irish House of Commons.
 He supported the 'whiggish' elements in the House at this time in their claim to possess the 'sole right' to legislate for Ireland.
 This was both a challenge to Poynings' Law and the Irish executive, leading to a constitutional crisis, resolved by a compromise in the parliamentary session of 1695.
 Rochfort was, nonetheless, appointed Attorney-General in 1694 with the help of the Whig Lord Justice, Lord Capell.
 With the executive's support, he was elected Speaker of the Irish House of Commons the same year.
 He remained in this position until 1699.